An Algorithm for the Assignment Game Beyond Additive Valuations: Preliminaries

+We can show that ITU-gross substitutes is equivalent to gross substitutes.
+Thus, going forward we refer to all the $v_i$ simply as gross substitutes.

+\begin{lemma} A valuation function $v_i$ satisfies gross substitutes if and only if it satisfies ITU-gross substitutes. \end{lemma}

+The proof is deferred to Appendix~\ref{sec:proofs:prelims}.
+Note that the utility functions in the QITU model are additively separable over the effective prices $q_{ij}(p_j)$.
+This assumption is in line with the motivating examples described in the introduction and Appendix~\ref{sec:proofs:applications}, such as hiring markets and advertising markets.
+For instance, in the former case, employee income taxes are independent of other employee salaries, or the total amount of salary paid by an employer.
+We also show in Theorem~\ref{thm:hardness} that nonseparable utilities lead to NP-hardness.

+We note that the structural equivalence of ITU-gross substitutes and standard gross substitutes relies only on the effective price functions being continuous, strictly increasing, and surjective.
+However, the additional assumption of piecewise linearity within the QITU model is strictly necessary for our computational results.
+Specifically, the finite convergence of our price-adjustment algorithm relies on the slopes of the effective price functions remaining constant within discrete intervals, allowing us to compute valid step sizes for price increases.
-A \textit{many-to-many matching} $\mu\subseteq B\times S$ is a subset of buyer-item pairs such that each item $j$ is matched to at most $cap(j)$ buyers, and each buyer is matched to each item at most once (no multi-edges).
-We will also write $\mu(i)$ to denote the set of items $i$ is matched to, and $\mu(j)$ as the set of buyers to which $j$ is matched.
-An \textit{outcome} is a pair $(\mu, p)$ with a matching $\mu$ and a vector of prices $p = (p_1,\ldots, p_m)$ for each item.
-An item $j$ is \textit{fully matched} if $|\mu(j)| = cap(j)$, and is \textit{undermatched} otherwise.
-An outcome is \textit{feasible} if all items that are not fully matched have price $0$.

-The primary solution concept we will be concerned with is that of \textit{competitive equilibrium}, which is a feasible outcome such that each buyer is matched to a set of items that maximizes their utility at the prices specified by the outcome.
+In the QITU model, a \emph{one-to-many matching} $\mu\subseteq B\times S$ is a subset of buyer-item pairs such that each item $j$ is matched to at most one buyer.
+We also write $\mu(i)$ to denote the set of items $i$ is matched to, and $\mu(j)$ as the buyer to which $j$ is matched.
+An \emph{outcome} is a pair $(\mu, p)$ with a matching $\mu$ and a vector of prices $p = (p_1,\ldots, p_{|S|})$ for the items.
+An outcome is \emph{feasible} if all unmatched items have price $0$.
+The primary solution concept is the \emph{competitive equilibrium}, which is a feasible outcome such that each buyer is matched to a set of items that maximizes their utility subject to the prices specified by the outcome.

-\begin{definition}[Competitive equilibrium] An outcome $(\mu, p)$ is a \textit{competitive equilibrium} if the outcome is feasible, and for every buyer $i$, we have $\mu(i)\in F_p(i)$. \end{definition}
+\begin{definition}[Competitive equilibrium] An outcome $(\mu, p)$ with $p\ge 0$ is a \emph{competitive equilibrium} if the outcome is feasible, and for every buyer $i$, we have $\mu(i)\in F_{p,q}(i)$. \end{definition}

-Our goal is to design an algorithm that, given an input to the \textsc{QITU} model with gross substitute valuations, returns a competitive equilibrium in time polynomial in the input size.